 What is the Universal Service Fund (USF) fee?

 The Universal Service Fund (USF) is maintained by the 1996 Telecommunications Act to promote the availability of telecommunications services to all citizens of the United States.
 The USF fee is the financing mechanism that supports this mandate.
 Southern Linc remits payments to the Universal Service Administrative company, which administers this fund on behalf of the FCC.
 The amount a customer may pay for this fee is related to the amount of interstate telecommunications services used by the customer in a given month.

 What is the Administrative Cost Recovery Fee?

 The Administrative Cost Recovery Fee is a monthly per-unit fee that reflects a portion of Southern Linc' cost of ad valorem and municipal taxes and business license expenses.
 This fee is not a government-mandated charge to the customer and is subject to change.
-The current fee amount is $0.82 per month per line.
-If an account has more than 30 lines, the monthly fee will be capped at 30 lines.
 The Administrative Cost Recovery Fee does not apply to Lifeline customers or customers on government contracts.